gregoryguillou/terraform-api/docs/TUTORIAL.md

 - Request a github token and replace the `password` in the git section of the project
 - Set your github username to monitor the API access to github too
-- **Important** change the JWT secretOrKey and make sure it cannot be access
+- **Important** Change the JWT secretOrKey and make sure it cannot be access
 - **Important** Change the username and apikey in the user section of the file
 - **Important** Remove the existing the username apikey from the file
 - **Important** Change the couchbase `username`, `password` and `bucket-password`